-How will non-infrastructure projects be scored?
 The following narrative descriptions will be used to assist the evaluation panel in scoring non-infrastructure applications.
-The Non-Infrastructure Scoring Criteria Matrix on page 30 is a summary of this information.
+The Non-Infrastructure Scoring Criteria Matrix on pages 33-34 is a summary of this information.
 References to the statewide application or Regional ATP Supplemental Questionnaire are shown in green text next to each section heading below.